Rate-Distortion-Classification Representation Theory for Bernoulli Sources: RDC Tradeoff with Common Randomness

 where $b=\min\left\{\frac{q_X(1 - 2 q_{S_1})}{1-2q_{S_1}}, 1-\frac{q_X(1 - 2 q_{S_1})}{1-2q_{S_1}}\right\} $ and $C_0= \frac{H^{-1}(C)-q_{S_1}}{1-2q_{S_1}}$.
 Here $H^{-1}:[0,1]\rightarrow [0,\frac{1}{2}]$ denotes the inverse function of Shannon entropy. \end{theorem}

-Figure~\ref{fig:RDC_compare} illustrates the tradeoff curves, comparing the asymptotic RDC function without common randomness in \cite{Wang2024} and the one-shot RDC function in Theorem \ref{Oneshot_Bernoulli_radom_RDC} under the same bit-rate constraint.
-As expected, the tradeoff curves in the asymptotic setting lie below their one-shot counterparts, reflecting the performance gain afforded by large block-length coding.
+Figure~\ref{fig:RDC_compare} illustrates the tradeoff curves, comparing the information RDC function without common randomness in \cite{Wang2024} and the one-shot RDC function in Theorem \ref{Oneshot_Bernoulli_radom_RDC} under the same bit-rate constraint.
+As expected, the tradeoff curve of information RDC lies below its one-shot operational counterpart, reflecting the fundamental performance limit.

 We next turn to the dual viewpoint, in which the distortion is minimized subject to a rate constraint and a classification constraint.